-\ PROFESSIONALISM POLICY: 100 points will be earned for exemplary conduct and acceptable behavior and attitude expected of a professional.
+PROFESSIONALISM POLICY: Please demonstrate exemplary conduct and acceptable behavior and attitude expected of a professional.
 Loss of points can be the results of absences, tardiness, late work submission, unauthorized use of cell phone, negative attitude/dispositions, lack of initiative, involvement and collaboration.
 Impatience, rudeness, failure to communicate with the instructor and mentor, etc. are not acceptable.
 The instructor and mentor-teacher will determine the total points for professionalism based on a checklist given to the student on the first day of class.